Baifly/ALS-Pre/Pre.md

 >
 > (She opens the door and Alex enters.)
 >
-ALAN, A, this is …everybody .Everybody, this is Alan.
+> T:Alex, this is …everybody .Everybody, this is Alan.
 >
-> Alan: Hi .
+> A: Hi .
 >
-> All: Hi, Alan.
+> All: Hi, Alex.
 (Friends, 1995)

   Instead of introducing her five friends one by one, Monica just uses one word “everyone” to represent five friends when she introduces them to her new boyfriend